 The author of a new book who was previously accused of employing junk economic science says that software ownership is damaging innovation and impeding U.S. competition.

-The Battle for Google Earth sounds like a science fiction movie.
-In fact, it is a real-life crime drama captured in a highly watchable and surprisingly popular TV
+The Battle for Google Earth — It sounds like a science fiction movie, doesn’t it?
+It is more of a fact-based crime drama that provides

 In the decade since the adoption of the America Invents Act (AIA) patent licensing has become more arduous for many technology companies and independent inventors.